 Tip: Just below Major’s Hill Park is the historic ByWard Market area.
 Stroll around this vibrant neighbourhood, find its hidden courtyards and explore boutiques, restaurants and cafés.

 Parliament of Canada

 The most iconic spot in Ottawa for a postcard-worthy Tulip Festival pic is on Parliament Hill.
 Get up close to Centre Block and as low an angle as you can to snap a photo of the blooming tulips with the neo-gothic Peace Tower in the background.
 Perhaps try to get all those elements into a selfie?

-Tip: Stop by on a Wednesday between noon and 1:00 p.m. and you might see hundreds of people doing yoga on the lawn in front of Parliament (weather permitting) – another great photo opp!
+Tip: Stop by on a Wednesday during the noon hour and you might see hundreds of people doing yoga on the lawn in front of Parliament (weather permitting) – another great photo opp!

 Along the Rideau Canal

 Tip: Try to time your photo to capture a variety of activities along with the tulips.
 You might see cyclists, runners or rollerbladers on the pathways, or kayakers, standup paddleboarders and other boaters on the Rideau Canal.

 Tip: Bring fully charged camera batteries and lots of space on your memory cards.
 Don’t underestimate how many photos you’ll want to take of the irresistible landscapes in the city!

 To get the most out of your festival visit, see our page Best ways to experience glorious tulips in Ottawa.